Harrichael/server-team-3/README.md

 ### No Module Named lib.bottle.bottle ###
 You need to initialize the submodules.
 See the instructions for cloning the repo.
 Notice that the submodule command must be ran in the top directory of the repo.

+### No Module Named server.server_run ###
+You are trying to run the server with a version of Python 2.
+This server is written in Python 3 and it fails on this import because importing changed slightly between python versions.